The Order of Things (album): Critical reception

-Unlike the majority of the band's previous albums, The Order of Things received mixed to negative reviews from the critics.
+Unlike the majority of the band's previous albums, The Order of Things received mixed reviews from music critics.

 Ultimate-Guitar gave the album a score of 5.3/10, saying that "the need to subdue the band's melodeath roots damages the full potential of the album, and the new raison d'être to be 'catchy metal' has the band throwing their hat into a crowded and homogenized ring.
 Ultimately, this investment in a different sound doesn't pay off".
 Metalstorm.net gave the album a similar 5.6/10.
 They lead their review with "All That Remains moved so far away from the sound that originally made them famous, that I will be bound to use apologetic and vague phrases that both express my lack of love for what I am hearing and yet still admit that I understand how one could like it."
 MusicReviewRadar gave the record 2/5 stars stating that a tragic ballad sadly defined the main line of the entire record.

 Conversely Blabbermouth.net gave the album a positive 7.5/10, taking a more neutral standpoint on the controversial sound change.
 "Phil Labonte and his team are joyously doing whatever the hell they want, praise or scorn them all you like."